SLAC-ML/DAMA-BAX/README.md

 You should see:
 - Initial data generation
-- Neural network training progress
+- Neural network training progress (net_0 and net_1)
 - BAX iterations with Pareto front updates
-- Final results saved to `examples/synthetic_simple/models_simple_api/`
+- Final results saved to `./models_simple/`

+**Note**: net_1 (Rosenbrock) may show higher loss values (100-900) initially - this is normal as Rosenbrock produces larger values than sphere.
+Loss should decrease during training.

 ---